NREL/resstock/docs/read_the_docs/source/advanced_tutorial/writing_housing_characteristics.rst

 Guidelines
 =============

-1. All line terminators are '\\r\\n'.
+1. All lines have the end line character '\\r\\n'.
-2. All Option columns have format '%.6f'.
+2. All non-dependency columns have format '%.6f'.
-3. All [For Reference Only] Source Sample Size columns are type 'int'.
-4. All [For Reference Only] Source Weight columns are type 'int'.